-- Does the individual understand money? - How has this been determined/documented? - If not then a restitution program should not be initiated in any form. - Does the individual understand the relative concept of monetary value? (i.e. \$1 versus \$100 versus \$1000) - How has this been determined/documented? - Is the amount they are being asked to directly repay reasonable in relation to their income?: - No matter the situation, an individual should never be required to 'give up' all of or a majority of their monies for a period of time. - A meaningful (to the person) but not overwhelming 'cost per event' should be established prior to instigating a restitution plan. - Further consider an overall cap on amount owed at any one time.
+- Does the individual understand money and its different forms? - How has this been determined/documented? - If not then a formal restitution program wherein he/she/they pay out of their own discretionary/personal monies and thus possibly lose the ability to participate in activities/get desired items should not be initiated in any form. - There may also be a difference in how the person understands physical cash versus a check versus a debit card. - Does the individual understand the relative concept of monetary value? (i.e. \$1 versus \$100 versus \$1000) - How has this been determined/documented? - In certain cases, paying in one hundred, \$1.00 bills may be more effective in understanding a concept/seriousness of an event than paying in one, \$100.00 bill. - Is the amount they are being asked to directly repay reasonable in relation to their income?: - No matter the situation, an individual should never be required to 'give up' all of or a majority of their monies for a period of time.

+- A meaningful (to the person) but not overwhelming 'cost per event' should be established prior to instigating a restitution plan. - Further consider an overall cap on amount owed at any one time.